EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/aai/_index.md

 Problem is that regular users will not have the permissions to execute the command above.
-The steps above to configure a mapping for the `cloud.egi.eu` VO grant access to staff at EGI.eu to execute the command, using the default keystone policy:
+The steps above to configure a mapping for the `cloud.egi.eu` VO grant access to selected staff at EGI.eu to execute the command, using the default keystone policy:

 ```json
  "identity:list_users": "(role:reader and system_scope:all) or (role:reader and domain_id:%(target.domain_id)s)"
 ```

 This has been tested in production on OpenStack Ussuri thanks to the collaboration between EGI.eu and IISAS-Fedcloud.
 It should also work with newer versions of OpenStack.

-EGI.eu staff belonging to the `cloud.egi.eu` VO should use the below setup to get the OpenStack user list:
+EGI.eu staff belonging to the `cloud.egi.eu` VO having the auditor role should use the below setup to get the OpenStack user list:

 ```shell
 export OS_INTERFACE=public